4

 3

 • So the hash1 value itself is never actually used?
 It just serves as a formatting template?
-Oct 11, 2012 at 13:28
+Commented Oct 11, 2012 at 13:28

 • @ConstableJoe Well, it's not used for any calculations, it is deprecated in general and eventually it will be left out of the getwork protocol.